 - Project proposals

-When you're creating your middle funnel content, it should be in the context of moving users down to the next phase of the funnel.
+When creating your middle funnel content, it should be in the context of moving users down to the next funnel phase.

 Bottom of Funnel Content